rasa/sqlseer/README.md

 vi app/configs/dbconfig.ini # add your database credentials composer install
 ````
+For the SQL scripts in [www/test-reports](www/test-reports) to work, the MySQL user will need to have
+CREATE/INSERT/DROP rights on the `test` database.
+The database does not need to be created beforehand.

 Lastly, set up your web server to point to `sqlseer/www`.
 For example, with Apache 2.3 or earlier, use: